 These results aren't replicated, and it's hard to prove that reflexology is the cause for the pain reduction.
 It could simply be that a reflexive foot massage feels a lot like a regular foot massage.
 In that case, the relaxation, stress relief, increased circulation and sense of calm that come from massage therapy in general could have caused those patients to experience less pain.

-For more information on reflexology and other complementary therapies, go to the links on the next page.
+For more information on reflexology and other complementary therapies, go to the links below.